County of Santa Barbara

 ii) Spadaro Enterprises, Inc. (a local vendor);

-d) Authorize the Public Works Director or designee to execute written notices to proceed within the
+d) Authorize the Public Works Director or designee to execute written notices to proceed

-scopes of the agreements at an hourly rate and on an as-needed basis; and
+within the scopes of the agreements at an hourly rate and on an as-needed basis; and

-e) Find that the recommended actions to approve contracts for crane, trucking, and street sweeping
+e) Find that the recommended actions to approve contracts for crane, trucking, and street

-Quality Act Guidelines Section 15378(b)(4).
+Environmental Quality Act Guidelines Section 15378(b)(4).

 BOARD OF SUPERVISORS